Table of Contents:

 5. Spellbook will then generate the entire document for you in a few minutes.
 Once complete, you can insert it into your document by clicking "Insert All."

-How to use Ask
+How to Use Ask

 1. In the Assistant Tab, click "Ask" to ask Spellbook anything related to your document or to quickly create verbiage.